Piotrixek/IL2CPP_Resolver_Easy_Template/README.md

 - Continuous caching of player and mob instances.

 **To-Do**:
-- Fix the issue with retrieving and displaying the rotation of game objects for easy and fast aimbot setup.
 - Add more examples of interacting with different game objects and methods.
 - Provide more detailed comments and documentation for each function.
 - Add more key bindings for different functionalities.